Do you think you have had a paranormal experience?

 Privacy Notice: The SPR adheres to the General Data Protection Regulations as explained in the SPR Privacy and Data Protection Policy (https://www.spr.ac.uk/about/spr-privacy-data-protection-policy) Some basic information about you is necessary to give context, such as where you live, your age and circumstances, but material that we archive will be anonymised and contact details kept separately and only given, with your permission, to bona fide researchers, should they wish to contact you at a future date.
 We may also ask your permission to possibly publish your story (suitably anonymised) in our publications at some future date.

 Advice may be given, if requested, as to the nature of the phenomena but it must be understood that the SPR itself holds no corporate opinion.

 Witnesses: The more the better for any phenomena that you may report, especially if they are willing to be contacted.

-'Jott' Jott is our collective word for incidents often dismissed as Just One of Those Things.
-For example, your computer glasses vanish from your desk and turn up eventually in the kitchen drawer, though you are sure you did not put them there.
-Or perhaps after diligent search you find them sitting where they ought to have been all the time.
-You may even find another pair of spectacles near by, similar to yours but not the same.
-If something of this sort has happened to you, let us know.
+“JOTT”: a collective word for incidents often dismissed as “ Just One of Those Things”, it is the phenomenon whereby an object appears to be misplaced, or seems to have disappeared, and reappears in a place you are convinced nobody put it.
+For example, your glasses vanish from your desk and turn up in the kitchen drawer, though you are certain you did not put them there, or perhaps after a search you find them where they should have been in the first place.
+You may even find a pair of spectacles nearby, similar to yours but not the same.
+If something of the sort has happened to you, please let us know.